Réseau Inter-continental des Organisations de Paysans Biologistes

 Red Inter-continental de Organizaciones de Productores Ecológicos

-INOFO’s initial objectives are limited to setting up an effective infra-structure of Delegates & Convenors mandated from the grass roots upwards, by which organic farmers organisations keep in touch with each other at national & regional levels and, via the Convenors Council, at inter-continental level.
+INOFO’s initial objectives were limited to setting up an effective infra-structure of Delegates & Convenors mandated from the grass roots upwards, by which organic farmers organisations keep in touch with each other at national & regional levels and, via the Convenors Council, at inter-continental level.
 This minimal infra-structure belongs specifically and exclusively to organic farmers organisations.
 Every 3 years, local or national organisations send delegates to INOFO General Assembly (always immediately preceding the Organic World Congress).
-At the last INOFO GA, Istanbul, 12 Oct 2014, fifty-four delegates from 48 farmers organisations in 29 countries represented about 2.5 million farming families.
-Next INOFO GA: New Delhi, Wed 8 Nov 2017.
-The Assembly sets the organisational & thematic agenda for 3 years, ratifies the new Council of Convenors that looks after the inter-continental network for the following 3 years, and sets the thematic priorities for working groups in which all organisations can participate.
+At the 2014 INOFO GA in Istanbul, 54 delegates from 48 farmers organisations in 29 countries represented about 2.5 million farming families.
+To the latest INOFO GA, in Delhi, Wednesday 8th Nov 2017, came 88 delegates from 64 organisations in 25 countries.
+The Assembly set the organisational & thematic agenda for 3 years, elected the new Council of Convenors that looks after the inter-continental network for the following 3 years, and set some thematic priorities.

 The regional networks can be represented, by their Convenors or other mandated delegates, in political or professional forums in each region and the INOFO Council of Convenors itself represents Organic farmers at global level, pursuing common objectives as they relate to food sovereignty in general and, in particular, to public policy & farmers land rights, climate adaptation, production standards & guarantee systems, marketing & pricing negotiations, participatory research, technical training & exchanges, education & other farmers concerns.